Well Rounded Education

 Our family environment enables children to settle in quickly and become keen and happy to learn.
 Many former pupils cite their happiest years to have been at Richmond House School, where lifelong friendships are formed and a foundation for learning and growth is built.

-Lower School consists of Years 1 and 2 and is for pupils aged 5-7 years old.
+Lower School consists of Years 1 and 2 and is for children aged 5-7 years old.
 Children leave Reception as increasingly confident and independent individuals, excited and curious to move on to the next stage of school life as they move into the main building of the school.

 Our learning in Lower School is supported by a range of educational trips and visits alongside a wide programme of extra-curricular activities.
 Highlights include visits to Cannon Hall Farm and Skipton Castle alongside the annual Pantomime Trip at Christmas.
 Many children start to learn an instrument in Lower School to complement their academic learning.